 With this modifier, you can arrange for Python code to be executed when a particle is within the modifier's field of effect.
-You have access to the particle data, which allows you to change the data in any way you like.
+You have access to the particle data, which enables you to change the data in any way you like.

 This is the modifier's interface: